Barry Miller (politician): Political career

 Miller was a lawyer and was elected as a Democratic Texas state Senator in 1899 representing Dallas County.
 He served four terms and was chosen President Pro Tempore of the Senate in the Twenty-seventh Legislature.

 Miller served as campaign manager for U.S. Senator Charles A. Culberson, and was elected to the Texas Senate in 1898 to support Culberson's candidacy.
 As a State Senator in 1901, Miller authored and sponsored Senate Concurrent Resolution 10, which made the bluebonnet the Texas State flower.
 He did so as a gesture of respect to the wife of longtime Texas lawyer, Sawnie Robertson, in whose firm Miller read law when he first came to Texas.
 Mrs. Robertson had always remarked that the bluebonnet was her favorite flower.
 In 1911, he was appointed a Judge of the Criminal District Court in Dallas County and Miller was reelected in 1915.
 In 1916, Miller was elected to a vacant State Representative seat in Dallas as a Democrat.
 Miller was a vocal opponent of the Ku Klux Klan.
 He was also an early opponent of women's suffrage in Texas.
 However, he changed his mind when the Dallas Equal Suffrage Association (DESA) provided over 10,000 signatures from Dallas women supporting suffrage.
 He even became the chair of the woman suffrage caucus.

 Defeated for reelection in 1922, Miller ran for Lieutenant Governor along with other Anti-Klan candidates, Miriam A. Ferguson for Governor and Dan Moody for Attorney General in 1924 and the ticket was overwhelmingly elected in the Democratic Party primary run-off.
 Miller was re-elected as Lieutenant Governor in 1926 and 1928, and to date, is one of only three men to ever be elected to three terms as Lieutenant Governor of Texas.

-In 1930, Miller was unsuccessful candidate for Governor of Texas, losing the Democratic nomination in a very crowded field to Houston oilman Ross Sterling.
+In 1930, Miller was an unsuccessful candidate for Governor of Texas, losing the Democratic nomination in a very crowded field to Houston oilman Ross Sterling.

 Miller died on June 20, 1933, at Millermore in Dallas County, and is buried in the Miller family cemetery in Dallas.